-The harm that will result is that marihuana product will not be produced, handled, or labeled consistently and will not be produced to the current standards of good manufacturing practices.
+The harm that will result is that marihuana product will not be marketed appropriately, will be sold inconsistently, and businesses will not have the opportunity to develop the best products for the consumers.
 This could impact the health, safety, and welfare of marihuana product consumers.